Rodrigo Bentancur: International career

 In November of the same year, he was named in the final squad for the 2022 FIFA World Cup held in Qatar.
 He started all three Group H matches for La Celeste but was substituted with an injury in the final fixture against Ghana.
 Uruguay won the match 2–0 but were eliminated as South Korea beat Portugal to go through to the round of 16 at Uruguay's expense.

+In June 2024, Bentancur was named to Uruguay's squad for the 2024 Copa América.
+In the team's second group match against Bolivia, he came on as a late substitute for Federico Valverde and scored Uruguay's final goal in a 5–0 win.
+Uruguay reached the semi-finals of the tournament, losing 1–0 to a ten-man Colombia, with Bentancur starting the match, but being substituted part-way through the first half by Guillermo Varela due to injury.
+In the third-place play-off match, he scored the opening goal in a 2–2 draw against Canada; Uruguay won 4–3 on penalties to capture the bronze medal, with Bentancur netting his team's second spot kick.

+On 31 May 2026, Bentancur was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+Uruguay were eliminated in the first round of the tournament following a 1–0 defeat to Spain in their final group match, finishing with only two points following draws against Saudi Arabia and Cape Verde.

 Style of play

-A dynamic, hard-working, skilful, elegant, and tactically versatile midfielder, who is comfortable using either foot, Bentancur has been described as a tall and "physically strong" player, who is capable of playing in any midfield position, including as a defensive midfielder, as a central midfielder, as a winger on either flank, in a box-to-box role, or even as a mezzala, or as an attacking midfielder behind the forward, due to his ability to make attacking runs from behind.
+A dynamic, hard-working, and tactically versatile midfielder, who is comfortable using either foot, Bentancur has been described as a tall and "physically strong" player, who is capable of playing in any midfield position, including as a defensive midfielder, as a central midfielder, as a winger on either flank, in a box-to-box role, or even as a mezzala, or as an attacking midfielder behind the forward, due to his ability to make attacking runs from behind.

 He also possesses good close control, technique, and quick footwork, which enable him to get past opponents when in possession, while his vision, intelligence, personality, and incisive passing also allow him to set the tempo of his team's play in a more creative role as a regista deep in midfield, and create goalscoring opportunities for his teammates after winning back the ball.
 His height and strong frame also enable him to act as a "target man" in an advanced midfield role; he has even played as a second striker on occasion.

-Although his acceleration is not particularly impressive, he is also a mobile player, who is capable of pressing opponents further up the pitch.
-Moreover, he has also drawn praise in the media for his composure and quick-thinking both with and without the ball.
-Due to his precociousness, talent, maturity, and wide range of skills, he is considered to be a highly promising young player in the media.